Bowline: Other variants

 The cowboy bowline (also called Dutch bowline), French bowline, and Portuguese bowline are variations of the bowline, each of which makes one loop.
 (Names of knots are mostly traditional and may not reflect their origins.)
 A running bowline can be used to make a noose which draws tighter as tension is placed on the standing part of the rope.
 The Birmingham bowline has two loops; the working part is passed twice around the standing part (the "rabbit" makes two trips out of the hole and around the tree).
 Other two-loop bowline knots include the Spanish bowline and the bowline on the bight; these can be tied in the middle of a rope without access to the ends.
 A triple bowline is used to make three loops.
-A Cossack knot is a bowline where the running end goes around the loop-start rather than the main part and has a more symmetric triangular shaped knot.
+An Eskimo bowline or Cossack knot is a bowline where the running end goes around the loop-start rather than the main part and has a more symmetric triangular shaped knot.
 A slipped version of the Cossack knot is called Kalmyk loop.